lyz-code/blue-book/docs/vim.md

 It also needs [`fd`](https://github.com/sharkdp/fd#installation) for further features.
 You should be using it too for your terminal.

+NOTE: If you want to [search exact words](https://github.com/nvim-telescope/telescope.nvim/issues/1083) you can start the search with `'` to search for exact matches.

 To check that everything is fine run `:checkhealth telescope`.

 ### [Usage](https://github.com/nvim-telescope/telescope.nvim#usage)